database-client/document/result.md

 By default queries are displayed in the same data view, there are two ways to open multiple panels:

-1. Click the button next to the table New Tab button
+1. Click the button next to the table New Tab button.
-2. Click the lock on the left side of the toolbar in the results view
+2. Click the lock on the left side of the toolbar in the results view.

 ![img](image/result/1649314690515.png)